Origen-SDK/rfcs/text/0000-add-app-directory.md

 ### Backwards Compatibility

-This change will be implemented to be fully backwards compatible,
+This change will be implemented to be fully backwards compatible, the orginal directories will continue to be supported in parallel and with no plans to phase out support for them.

 ### How Will Code be Loaded